Shorter Bio (General - 132 Words)

-Dr André de Quadros is a professor of music at Boston University with affiliations in African, African American, Asian, Jewish, Muslim studies, prison education, Forced Migration and Antiracist Research.
+Dr. André de Quadros is a professor of music at Boston University with affiliations in African, African American & Black Diaspora, Asian, Jewish, Muslim studies, prison education, and Forced Migration.
 As an artist, scholar, and human rights activist, he has worked in over 40 countries in the most diverse settings including professional ensembles, projects with prisons, psychosocial rehabilitation, refugees, and victims of sexual violence, torture, and trauma.
 His work crosses race and mass incarceration, peacebuilding, forced migration, LGBTQ+ folx, and Islamic culture.
 He directs choirs and choral projects in Indonesia, Sri Lanka, the United States, Israel and the Arab world, and the Mexico-US border.
 In 2019, he was a Distinguished Academic Visitor at the University of Cambridge.
+Among his many honors and awards is an honorary doctorate from the University of Melbourne.

-Dr André de Quadros is a professor of music at Boston University with affiliations in African, African American, Asian, Jewish, Muslim studies, prison education, Forced Migration and Antiracist Research.
+Dr. André de Quadros is a professor of music at Boston University with affiliations in African, African American & Black Diaspora, Asian, Jewish, Muslim studies, prison education, and Forced Migration.
 As a choral conductor, artist, scholar, and human rights activist, he has worked in over 40 countries in the most diverse settings including professional ensembles, projects with prisons, psychosocial rehabilitation, refugees, and victims of sexual violence, torture, and trauma.
 His work crosses race and mass incarceration, peacebuilding, forced migration, and Islamic culture.
 He directs Common Ground Voices (Jerusalem), Common Ground Voices / La Frontera (Mexico-US), the Manado State University Choir (Indonesia), the Muslim Choral Ensemble (Sri Lanka), VOICES 21C (USA), and the World Muslim Choral Ensemble (Sri Lanka).
 He is the creative director of The Choral Commons.
 In 2019, he was a Distinguished Academic Visitor at the University of Cambridge.
+He has over 50 choral editions to his credit, and he has received awards from the American Choral Directors Association, Choral Arts New England, and Chorus America.

 Longer Bio

-Dr André de Quadros, conductor, ethnomusicologist, music educator, writer, and human rights activist has conducted and undertaken research in over forty countries.
-His professional work has taken him to the most diverse settings, spanning professional ensembles, and projects with prisons, psychosocial rehabilitation, refugees and asylum-seekers, poverty locations, and victims of torture and trauma.
+Dr. André de Quadros, conductor, ethnomusicologist, music educator, writer, human rights activist, and poet has conducted and undertaken research in over forty countries.
+His professional work has taken him to the most diverse settings, spanning professional ensembles, and projects with prisons, psychosocial rehabilitation, refugees and asylum-seekers, poverty locations, and victims of sexual violence, torture, and trauma.

-He is deeply committed to justice and equity, peacebuilding and reconciliation.
+His deep commitment to justice and equity, peacebuilding, and reconciliation is manifested in a variety of projects.
 During the Iraq war, in 2008 and 2012, he co-directed Aswatuna: Arab Choral Festival in Jordan that brought together community choirs from Iraq, Jordan, Lebanon, Palestine, and Syria.
 He has co-directed the Community Heartsong, a historic project with young Palestinian and Israeli choral musicians in East Jerusalem working to foster understanding between the two communities.
+Since 2016, he has directed Common Ground Voices, an Israeli-Palestinian peace-seeking and dialogue project.

-For nearly a decade, André de Quadros has worked in Massachusetts prisons, jails, and detention centers with a focus on empowering people in incarcerated settings to tell their stories through improvised music, song-creation, poetry, movement, and theater.
-The approach created by him is called Empowering Song.
+For more than a decade, André de Quadros has worked in Massachusetts prisons, jails, and detention centers with a focus on empowering people in incarcerated settings to tell their stories through improvised music, song-creation, poetry, movement, and theater.
+The approach that he created is called Empowering Song.

-As a public intellectual, he has given countless international talks, lectures and workshops with community groups.
+As a public intellectual, he has given countless international talks, lectures, keynote presentations, and workshops with community groups.
 Most recently, he co-founded the justice-focused media initiative, The Choral Commons, a media space for podcasts, webinars, educational resources, and choral creations with a focus on social justice projects.

-Professor de Quadros was a Distinguished Academic Visitor, Queens’ College, at the University of Cambridge (2019) and Visiting Professor, UCSI University, Malaysia (2016-2018).
-Currently, he serves as Visiting Professor, Victoria University, Australia and Guangdong Polytechnic Normal University, China.
-He is the artistic director of Conducting 21C: Musical Leadership for a New Century at the Eric Ericson International Choral Centre in Sweden.
+Professor de Quadros was a Distinguished Academic Visitor, Queens’ College, at the University of Cambridge (2019), Visiting Professor, UCSI University, Malaysia (2016-2018), and Visiting Professor, Victoria University, Australia.
+He is a visiting professor at Guangdong Polytechnic Normal University, China.
+In 2024 he was the Miegunyah Distinguished Visiting Fellow at the University of Melbourne.
+He is the artistic director of Conducting 21C: Musical Leadership for a New Century, which he initiated at the Eric Ericson International Choral Centre in Sweden.
 Through this he is seen as a pioneer in conducting pedagogy through a process of music-making that stretches the boundaries of traditional music-making by developing compassionate, creative performance and engagement, and cross-cultural experimental repertoire.
-He is the artistic director of the London International Music Festival, a member of the steering committee of Conductors Without Borders, and a member of Interkultur’s World Choir Council, and a faculty member of CHORALSPACE – International Academy for Choral Arts.
+He is the artistic director of the London International Music Festival and a member of Interkultur’s World Choir Council.
+He has been a faculty member of CHORALSPACE – International Academy for Choral Arts and a member of the steering committee of Conductors Without Borders.
 Since 2011, he has been the founding director of the Music Research and Composition Network of the Social Science Research Network (SSRN), the fourth largest online repository in the world.
 Additionally, he serves on numerous advisory and editorial boards.

 His work in public health has taken him to sites of poverty in Guatemala, India, and Peru, where he has pioneered an arts-based community development (ABCD) approach to discover the power between the arts and public health through narrative community theater.